mefengl/awesome-waitlist/README.md

 - [Copilot for Docs](https://githubnext.com/projects/copilot-for-docs) - Join the waitlist for Copilot integration with documentation, bringing AI assistance to your documentation process.
 - [Copilot for Pull Requests](https://githubnext.com/projects/copilot-for-pull-requests) - Join the waitlist for Copilot integration with pull requests, enhancing code reviews with AI suggestions.
 - [Copilot CLI](https://githubnext.com/projects/copilot-cli) - Join the waitlist for Copilot command-line interface (CLI), enabling AI-powered coding assistance in your terminal.

-## Anthropic

-- [Claude](https://www.anthropic.com/earlyaccess) - Join the waitlist for Claude, a next-generation AI assistant for your tasks, no matter the scale

 ## Contributing